RedHatGov/hattrick/playbooks/roles/kvm/README.md

-Role Name
+kvm
 =========

-Turn a regular RHEL server into a RHEL+KVM hypervisor.
+Turn a regular RHEL 7 server into a RHEL+KVM hypervisor.

 Requirements
 ------------